MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 **To upload the app to Teams**

-1. Start your bot locally, for example in Visual Studio debug mode.
+1. Start your bot locally, for example, in Visual Studio debug mode.
 1. Go to `TeamsAppManifest` folder.
 1. Select and zip the `manifest.json`, `outline.png`, and `color.png` files.
 1. Go to Teams.